bustanil/100-days-of-code/log.md

 **Today's Progress**: Got the sale line grid editor working, used built in Vaadin validators which work very nicely.
 Getting familiar with `Binder` and `GridEditor`.

-**Thoughts:** It would be nice when we input the same product code, the row will merge with existing one and the quantity gets updated.
-Bonus point if we can flash the quantity cell to notify the user that the quantity has been updated.
+**Thoughts:** It would be nice when we input the same product code, the row merges with existing one and the quantity gets updated.
+Bonus point if we can put a flash animation the quantity cell to notify the user that the quantity has been updated.

 **Link to work:** [Jurnal](https://github.com/bustanil/jurnal)